 and drive far from it the snares of the enemy;

-may your holy angels dwell with us
+may your holy angels dwell with us and guard us in peace,

 and may your blessing be always upon us;